ShuklaGroup/MaxEntVAMPNet/README.md

 # MaxEntVAMPNet
-Codes for *Active Learning of the Conformational Ensemble of Proteins using Maximum Entropy VAMPNets*.
+Codes for *Active Learning of the Conformational Ensemble of Proteins using Maximum Entropy VAMPNets* (full citation TBD).

-A more thorough description of the codes and examples will be updated soon.